ruoshui-git/gh-batch-members/README.md

 2. make sure you have an .env file with GH_TOKEN (your token) and GH_ORG (the name of the org you want to invite people to) set

+3. make sure you have the PyGithub library installed (or use requirements.txt)

-3. run the program, argument is the file_name of the emails
+4. run the program, argument is the file_name of the emails